TGOlson/game-of-life/README.md

 Accepts the following named args:

 * ```--cols``` is the number of columns, or x value for the grid.
-Defaults to 10.
+Defaults to 20.
 * ```--rows``` is the number of rows, or y value for the grid.
-Defaults to 10.
+Defaults to 20.
 * ```--factor``` is the chance a cell will be alive when the board is initially seeded.
-Defaults to 0.8 if no value is specified.
-Values lower than 0.6 tend to weed out quickly, and values higher than 0.9 tend to stall out quickly.
+Defaults to 0.2 if no value is specified.
+Values higher than 0.5 tend to weed out quickly, and values higher than 0.1 tend to stall out quickly.
 * ```--speed``` is the refresh rate on the display in seconds.
 Defaults to 0.3 seconds.

 ## JS